On 28 October, Greeks all around the world celebrate Oxi Day. So what is this day with the strange name? Here is some more information!

 In addition, you can visit places like the National Archaeological Museum, the Acropolis Museum or the Byzantine Museum.
-You will find a few more museums in this article, though not all of them are free on Ochi Day.
+Here are a few more of the best museums in Athens, though not all of them are free on Ochi Day.

 Frequently asked questions about Oxi Day